On the non-abelian Hodge locus I: Introduction

-\begin{theorem} Let $\cY\to \cS$ be a family of smooth quasi-projective varieties.
-Then the flat connections in $M_{\rm dR}(\cY/\cS,\GL_n)$ underlying a $\Z$-PVHS with compact type monodromy form an algebraic subvariety.
-In particular, if $\Pi = \pi_1(Y_0,*)$ for some $0\in \cS$, then only finitely many compact type representations of $\Pi$ underlie a $\Z$-PVHS on some fiber $Y_s$, up to an appropriate identification.\end{theorem}
+\begin{theorem} Let $\cY\to \cS$ be a topologically trivial family of smooth quasi-projective varieties.
+Then the flat connections in $M_{\rm dR}(\cY/\cS,\GL_n)$ underlying a $\Z$-PVHS with $\Q$-anisotropic monodromy form an algebraic subvariety.
+In particular, if $\Pi = \pi_1(Y_0,*)$ for some $0\in \cS$, then only finitely many representations of $\Pi$ underlie a $\Z$-PVHS with $\Q$-anisotropic monodromy on some fiber $Y_s$, up to the mapping class group action of $\pi_1(\cS,0)$. \end{theorem}